 This land also boasts a rich biodiversity, including some of the most beautiful woods (teak, mahogany, rosewood, balsa, sandalwood, etc), food (banana, citrus, cassava, avocado, cashew, coffee), tropical forest oils and medicinal plants.
 The tribes here hold unique and sacred knowledge in regards to safeguarding and working in harmony with this beautifully rich ecosystem.
 It is imperative that we help preserve their livelihood and culture, and all this land has to offer.

-Under the stewardship of Taita Juanito Guilermo Chindoy Chindoy, traditional healer and native to the Inga tribe of the Putumayo region, we are bringing mobile clinics to remote regions that lack access and proximity to health resources.
+Under the stewardship of Taita Juanito Guilermo Chindoy Chindoy, traditional healer and native to the Inga tribe of the Putumayo region, we have completed three projects and brought mobile clinics to various tribes that lack access and proximity to health resources.

 In these communities, health issues are increasingly prevalent due to pollution from the outside world.
 We are seeing a surge in issues such as malnutrition, diabetes, liver and kidney diseases, cardiovascular issues, anemia, pulmonary disease, parasites, and the list goes on.

-These mobile clinics will provide natural healthcare to these communities, while also imparting health education and awareness to further empower their own self-care.
+These mobile clinics have provided natural healthcare to these communities, while also imparting health education and awareness to further empower their own self-care.
 We believe that by helping restore their physical health, these tribes can then garner the strength to further their work in land and culture conservation.

 From the words of our liaison to the indigenous tribes, Taita Juanito Chindoy: